ksnortum/scriabin-opus-8/README.md

 ## Thanks
 Thanks to the folks at the [LilyPond user's mailing list](mailto://lilypond-user@gnu.org), especially [Jean Abou Samra](https://github.com/jeanas), for all the help getting LilyPond to do what I wanted.

+Thanks to [Patrick McCarty](https://github.com/phmccarty) for all the proofreading.

 ## License
 This work is licensed under the [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) from Creative Commons.
 Follow the link for details.
 Basically, you can use this work however you want *if* you keep the same license and you attribute the work to me, Knute Snortum (knute [at] snortum [dot] net).